 Lock libraries version

-uses dynamic version (Android / iOS) for its libraries, which means Terra
+Terra uses dynamic version (Android / iOS) for its libraries, which means Terra libraries' version will automatically increase when you build app.

 This will help deliver libraries' fixes automatically, however it makes your build become irreproducible - which is not preferred especially with deployment builds.